-- Arrange to meet at the Paparoa Police Station - · Liaise to determine what actions should be taken - Consider who will be affected and where - Activate community warning systems i.e. phone tree, emergency vehicle PA's - Consider the location of a control point / centre - Consider the establishment of Civil Defence Centres - Notify the emergency operations centre (EOC) of what actions have been taken by phoning the Kaipara District Council
+- Contact members of the response group and decide on an appropriate place to meet - · Liaise to determine what actions should be taken - Consider who will be affected and where - Activate community warning systems i.e. phone tree, social media - .
+Consider the location of a control point / centre - Consider the establishment of Civil Defence Community-Led Centres - Notify Civil Defence of what actions have been taken

-Civil Defence Centres
+Civil Defence Community Led Centres